LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 > - Race: Sprite.

 >> Backstory.
-> - Syver, formerly known as Elionova, is a draxie sprite who is well over 500 and was born and raised on the prime plane as a nomad forever wandering until his 10th birthday.
+> - Syver, formerly known as Elionova, is a draxie sprite who is well over 500 and was born and grew up on the prime plane as a nomad forever wandering until his 10th birthday.
 > - Where shortly after his parents vanished, he spent the next 25 years before giving up and becoming an adventurer.
 > - They decided to try out a few weapons and stuck with the rifle, and they hunted for the next few hundred years.
 > - They never really gained praise as they were more of a background character by choice it wasn't until that fateful day